vaibhavdave/vaibhavdave/README.md

 - ⚙️ Architecture that survives contact with real traffic, not just design docs
 - 🔄 Event-driven systems, and the very fine line between "eventually consistent" and "eventually on-call"
-- 🧩 Making distributed systems boring — predictable, observable, and unsurprising
+- 🧩 Making distributed systems boring - predictable, observable, and unsurprising
-- 🤖 Where GenAI actually earns its place in a production pipeline vs. where it's just a demo I spend a good chunk of time in the gap between "it works on my machine" and "it works for everyone, always
+- 🤖 Where GenAI actually earns its place in a production pipeline vs. where it's just a demo I spend a good chunk of time in the gap between "it works on my machine" and "it works for everyone, always"

 <br/>